hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 ![pasted+image+0](./assets/pasted+image+0.png)

-- A `MidiOutDeviceis` used to output MIDI.
+- A `MidiOutDevice` is used to output MIDI.
 - A `MidiInDevice` is used to input MIDI.

 This is much better in this way !